Tips for Giving Your Breastfed Baby a Bottle

 - Follow your baby’s cues to recognize when s/he is finished.
 Although it’s tempting to encourage baby to empty the bottle, overfeeding can lead to stomach issues, spitting up, and too much weight gain.
 If your baby starts spitting out or refusing the bottle’s nipple, or dozes off during the feeding, consider mealtime officially over!

-Click here to learn more about the brand-new Baby Brezza Bottle and to receive 20% off your Baby Brezza purchase with code NEWBORN.
+Learn more about the brand-new Baby Brezza Bottle and receive 20% off your Baby Brezza purchase with code NEWBORN.

 - A Kids Indoor Pool Party, Really? - February 22, 2017